The amateur radio station on the ISS can be received using very simple equipment.

 The aim to start with is simply to listen to the sounds from the satellite.
 You can check the current mode of operation on the ISS Fan Club website.

 The ISS amateur radio station is used for school contacts.
 These educational contacts enable students to communicate directly via Amateur Radio with the Astronauts and ask them questions.
-In recent years a number of UK schools have made contact with the space station thanks to GB4FUN and volunteers from AMSAT-UK.
+In recent years a number of UK schools have made contact with the space station thanks to volunteers from AMSAT-UK.

 When the astronauts put out a CQ call they also use 145.800 MHz FM but operate “split” listening for replies 600 kHz lower on 145.200 MHz.
 If you are lucky and hear them calling CQ just remember to activate your rigs repeater shift to ensure you reply on the correct frequency.
 You should never transmit on 145.800 MHz.